Aaronontheweb/node-bootcamp/sessions/hour2/04_socket-io-a-primer/readme.md

 sends a message (the 2nd parameter) on the namespace (1st parameter).
 In this case the namespaces are 'updatechat' and 'updateusers'.
 This means the client must be listening for messages on one of those namespaces to receive a message.
-Let's see what this looks like on the client side:
+Let's see a brief example of what this looks like on the client side:

 ```javascript
 var socket = io.connect();